-Avoid caffeine – If you have insomnia, caffeine is contraindicated, trial avoiding any caffeine after lunch or none at all, to ensure this is not disrupting your sleep.
+Avoid caffeine – If you have insomnia, caffeine is contraindicated, trail avoiding any caffeine after lunch or none at all – to ensure this is not disrupting your sleep.

 Sleep Assessment – You may need to be assessed for sleep apnea (a condition where you stop breathing whilst you are asleep for more than 10 seconds).
-If you mouth breathe or snore, you will require some retraining of your breathing style, consider the buteyko method of breathing.
+If you mouth breath or snore, you will require some retraining of your breathing style, consider the Buteyko method of breathing.

-Air Borne Allergies – Is the air you breathe clean, dust free?
+Airborne Allergies – Is the air you breathe clean and dust free?
 You may need to use an air purifier, or at least keep linen, mattresses and floor as dust free as possible.

 Food Sensitivities – Can disturb sleep as they cause digestive upset, congestion, flatulence and bloating, what to learn more?